cncf/devstats.archive/docker/README.md

 # Devstats hourly sync
 - Use `PG_PASS=... ./docker/docker_devstats.sh` to do devstats sync for buildpacks.
 This should be run hourly, ideally when new GHA files are available which is about every hour:08.

+# Minimal devstats image

+- If you only want to deploy from host, you can use `Dockerfile.minimal` to build devstats image.
+It will skip all tools needed to bootstrap database and deploy projects.